-In Reception, we share the children's learning with parents in a variety of ways.
-We invite parents into a new starters meeting to share the learning their children will be covering in their Reception year.
-Each child takes a reading book home to read daily to their parent in order to develop their reading and comprehension skills.
+In Reception, each child takes a reading book home to read daily to their parent in order to develop their reading and comprehension skills.
 Parents are asked to sign children's reading contracts when they have read with them at home and books are then changed on a Monday, Wednesday and Friday, providing the child has read the book.
-The children also take Key Words home to learn with their parents.
-Key word recognition is assessed fortnightly and children will receive new key words once they can read the key words provided.
 In Reception, we also have a 'Sharing Library'.
 Every Tuesday, children are invited to choose a book from the Sharing Library to take home for the week to share with their parents and family at home.
-There are a range of books in the Sharing Library both fiction and non-fiction and the children to read independently but to be read together with a family member at home to help promote a shared love for reading from an early age.
+There are a range of books in the Sharing Library both fiction and non-fiction and the children can choose any book that interests them.
+Sharing Library books are not intended for children to read independently but to be read together with a family member at home to help promote a shared love for reading from an early age.

-Please look at our learning on our website: www.whinneybanks.org.uk/curriculum/YearGroupMaps
+Please take a look at our learning on our website: www.whinneybanks.org.uk/curriculum/YearGroupMaps